yalue/scapegoat_tree/README.md

 if (!tree) { /* An error occurred */ }
 ```

-Given some comparator function, inserting a key into the tree uses the
+Inserting a key into the tree uses the `ScapegoatInsert` function:
-`ScapegoatInsert` function:

 ```
 int result = ScapegoatInsert(tree, (void *) key);